 The A50s, like most gaming headphones, are not particularly portable.
 They do not fold into a more compact format and the bulky cumbersome build isn't meant to be easily carried around on your person without a bag.
 They also need to be within range of their stand for them to work wirelessly, which further limits their portability.
 While the stand is not as big as some of the home theater headphones we've reviewed, it's still less portable than some of the other gaming models that use a simple USB key.
 An hybrid base/bluetooth headset like the Turtle Beach Elite 800 doesn't have that issue.

-The Astro A50 are well built, durable gaming headphones.
+Like the Turtle Beach Elite Pro 2 SuperAmp, the Astro A50 are well built, durable gaming headphones.
 The ear cups are dense, and the plastic used in their build quality feels high grade and capable of withstanding a couple of accidental drops without much damage.
 The hinges are also sturdy and made of metal, which adds to their durability.
 However, to make the headphones lighter, the headband is somewhat open and a little hollow with only a plastic mid-section resting on the head.
 It's flexible but doesn't feel as resistant as a regular headband especially those with a metal frame.